Fire and rescue services

 Lithuania's official currency is the Euro.

-Declare amounts over 10,000 euros or equivalent if you're travelling between Lithuania and any non-European Union (EU) country.
+Declare amounts over 10,000 euros or equivalent if you travel between Lithuania and any non-European Union (EU) country.
 This covers all forms of currency, not only cash.

 If you fail to declare or you give incorrect information on entry or exit, authorities will fine you.